Uterine pathologies within the cavity of the uterus can be dealt with using hysteroscopy

 Hysteroscopic septal resection

 Congenital malformations are sometimes present in couples trying to conceive.
 Most of these defects (unless there is a complete absence of the uterus) can be corrected endoscopically.
 One such malformation is the uterine septum, in which the uterus is partitioned by a thin septum in the center.
 This septum can be resected using the resectoscope (fitted with a Colin’s knife).
-This procedure greatly enhances the changes of conception.

 Trans Cervical Resection of Endometrium

 TCRE is an extremely skilled procedure that requires the complete removal of the lining of the endometrium.
 This procedure is usually done for patients with excessive bleeding, but want to conserve the uterus.
-Pregnancy will not occur after this procedure and its essential that an intrauterine contraceptive device be placed in the uterus after the surgery.
+Pregnancy will not occur after this procedure and its essential that an intrauterine contraceptive device be placed in the uterus after the procedure.